mquirosq/cocos/README.md

 # tfg
-Framework to easily access and offer of AI models for predicting antibiotic resistance
+Framework to easily access and offer AI models for predicting antibiotic resistance